Rightpoint/Broker/README.md

 ```

 ### UrlProvider
 It enables enums and other classes to provide a url for the request in a standardized fashion.
+We can use build flavors, enums, or other providers to specify different urls for a request.

 #### Example